 - Place the potato directly into the cleaned and dried storage container.

 - Fill the storage container.
 When I first started hacking, I would weigh the potatoes.
 Once I figured out my container could hold 5.5 pounds, then I put my scale away.

 - Remove each potato.
-If it is small, place in stock pot, otherwise chop into parts.
+If it is small, place it in a stockpot, otherwise chop it into parts.
 For me, a medium potato is 2 or 3 parts.
 A large potato will be more.
 My goal is to have approximately equal size potato parts.
 I want them to boil at the same rate.

-- Refill stock pot with clean water and boil.
+- Refill the stockpot with clean water and boil.